 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of Dallas tap water, we aggregated water quality test data from the Dallas Water Utilities, the water provider for the major Texas city and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s assessment of Dallas tap water quality, we aggregated water quality test data from the Dallas Water Utilities, the water provider for the major Texas city and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we offer at Hydroviv are optimized with these numbers in mind.

 Dallas Source Water